EPFLRocketTeam/ert_rag/README.md

 The smaller pieces created during ingestion.

+### Embeddings

+Numerical vector representations of chunks used for semantic similarity search.

 ### Full-text search index

 An SQLite FTS5 index is used to search the text efficiently.